mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

 =============
 BGP-EVPN is the control plane for the transport of Ethernet frames, regardless of whether those frames are bridged or routed.
-In the case of a VLAN-Based Service Interface with VXLAN encap, a single VNI is used to represent an EVPN Instance (EVI) and will have its own Route Distinguisher and set of Import/Export Route-Targets.
+In the case of a VLAN-Based Service Interface with VXLAN encap, a single :abbr:`VNI (VXLAN Network Identifier)` is used to represent an EVPN Instance (EVI) and will have its own Route Distinguisher and set of Import/Export Route-Targets.